rsdoiel/skimmer/about.md

   The results is written to standard output in the URL File format used by skimmer.
 This let's you maintain your list of links in a standard Markdown/CommonMark file.
 - **urls2opml** will convert one or more URL files into an OPML file
+- updated so module depencencies
+- Compilation from source expects Go 1.26.1 or better.

 ### Authors